 With a bequeathed gift from the Nora Venable Estate in the late 90’s, a 5,000 square foot warehouse, the Venable Building, was dedicated in November of 1999.
 This modern building complete with a loading dock, increased the total square footage of the three Workshop facilities to almost 20,000 sq. ft.
 With the expanded vocational training areas, the Workshop was now beginning to add to its list of contract customers.
 Some of the early jobs included furniture repair and finishing, along with upholstering and sewing.
 Currently, more than 20 companies from the surrounding area, utilize the Workshop consumers for a variety of different contracted jobs, such as small parts assembly, sorting, gluing, folding, packaging, labeling and more.
 With an increase in work training came growth in successfully placing individuals in competitive employment with on-site job coaching and long-term follow-up.

 With a steady stream of contract work beginning to flow through the Workshop along with a consistent training program and classroom time, thanks to a partnership with Davidson County Community College’s Adult Compensatory Education initiative, the State of North Carolina, through Piedmont Behavioral Healthcare Services, began providing funding for the Adult Development Vocational Program (ADVP).
 The Workshop is now accredited in six employment services by CARF, the Commission of Accreditation of Rehabilitation Services.
 The programs accredited include three Community Employment Services, job development, job site development and job support.
 The other three service programs are comprehensive vocational evaluation, employment development and organizational employment.
 Accreditation was first received in October of 1997 and has been renewed every three years since.
 The Workshop has continued to this day to grow in size and scope with the services offered to its consumers.
-In addition to adult basic and compensatory education and residential services, the Workshop’s most recent additions have been the Community Alternatives Program Services (CAPS) and a Community Based Services Program (CBS).
+In addition to adult basic and compensatory education and residential services, the Workshop’s most recent addition has been the Innovations Program, that serves individuals on the Innovations Waiver.

 After over four decades of service to the Workshop, Carrol Gantt retired in 2011.
-The current Administrator / Executive Director, Mike Foster, took over for Mr. Gantt and vows to continue the tradition of not only quality services, but the positive work and training environment the Workshop has been known for years, allowing its consumers to flourish in their personal growth.
+The current Executive Director, Mike Foster, took over for Mr. Gantt and has continued the tradition of not only quality services, but the positive work and training environment the Workshop has been known for years, allowing its consumers to flourish in their personal growth.

 There are currently over 80 people being served and provided employment through Workshop programs.
 For many, the Workshop provides more than a job or a means to earn a wage; it represents an opportunity to gain self-sufficiency, personal growth and a sense of self-worth that many consumers would be unable to obtain without the organization.
 The Workshop of Davidson, Inc. thanks you for your support throughout the years and we look forward to serving Davidson County for many years to come.